 First, prepare a signature design and enter all the company-related information that has to be similar for all the employees.

-To get started, please click Create a template button and you will be able to choose one of the pre-filled templates, or a blank template:
+To get started, please click Create a template button, and you will be able to choose one of the pre-filled templates or a blank template:

 These attributes can be found in Exchange user properties:

-Or by using PowerShell command:
+Or by using the PowerShell command:

 get-user user_name | fl *

-It is important to know that we need Exchange user attributes, not Active Directory attributes.
+It is essential to know that we need Exchange user attributes, not Active Directory attributes.
 This is because the data in either of those is similar, but attributes can have different names, which can cause errors.

-Here is the list of most widely used User Attributes:WindowsEmailAddress, FirstName, LastName, DisplayName, Company, Department, City, CountryOrRegion, Fax, HomePhone, Initials, Manager, MobilePhone, Notes, Office, Phone, PostalCode, StateOrProvince, StreetAddress, Title, WebPage
+WindowsEmailAddress, FirstName, LastName, DisplayName, Company, Department, City, CountryOrRegion, Fax, HomePhone, Initials, Manager, MobilePhone, Notes, Office, Phone, PostalCode, StateOrProvince, StreetAddress, Title, WebPage

 Once you have a list of attributes that can be used, please select the relevant attribute for every field from the drop-down menu.
-By placing "DisplayName" in the Name field of the editor, you will ensure that the user name is placed right where the attribute is specified in the signature template.
+By placing "DisplayName" in the Name field of the Editor, you will ensure that the user name is placed right where the attribute is specified in the signature template.

-Once you save this template, you can go to Segments section and select what template should be applied to what segment/type of email.
+Once you save this template, you can go to the Segments section and select what template should be applied to what segment/type of email.

 If you prefer to deploy different templates for external, internal, replies, and forwards, you can change that in the segment settings: